News KrakenD CE v2.10 released with new Docker official image, LRU cache, and more

 • krakend e2e: Use the end to end command to run integration tests.

-• krakend generate: Use the generate command to transform from and to different formats like OpenAPI.
+• krakend generate: Use the generate command to transform from and to different formats like Postman.

 • krakend run: Use run to start the API gateway server.